xCephandrius/PPro-Compare-Tool-/README.md

 Toggle Compare Mode: Use the "Toggle Compare" option in the "File" menu to switch between compare mode and normal view.

 View Debug Log: Access the "Show Debug Log" option under the "Help" menu to view application logs.

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for any improvements or bug fixes.